L21T24/CCL1/README.md

 ## Challenges:

-    <p> -Object-Oriented Programming (OOP) Struggles: Understanding and properly applying OOP concepts, such as classes and inheritance, was difficult.
-Structuring the code efficiently took more time than expected. </p>
+   -Object-Oriented Programming (OOP) Struggles: Understanding and properly applying OOP concepts, such as classes and inheritance, was difficult.
+Structuring the code efficiently took more time than expected.

     <p>-Physics Tweaks: Fine-tuning gravity, jump force, and collision detection to make the game feel natural was trickier than anticipated.</p>
     <p>-Game Loop Issues: Ensuring a consistent frame rate and properly resetting the game after a loss presented some challenges.</p>